-Within Solidaridad Network, the International Supervisory Board (ISB) is the highest level of international oversight.
+Within the Solidaridad Network, the International Supervisory Board (ISB) is the highest level of international oversight.
 The ISB monitors policies, the quality of programmes, financial control of the Solidaridad Network and the performance of the Executive Board of Directors (EBoD).
 Direct supervision of the regional expertise centers (RECs) is organized by continent.
 Each Continental Supervisory Board (CSB) is represented in the ISB thus enabling the ISB to focus on the interest of Solidaridad Network as a whole, instead of focusing on individual RECs.
-The ISB met twice in 2018.
+The ISB met once in 2019 and the postponed meeting of December took place in February 2020.
 The five members of the ISB are:

-Name Function in the board Appointed per Representing Mariam Dao Gabala Chair 22 June 2015 as chairperson, a member of the ISB since 18 December 2014 CSB Africa Roxana Barrantes Member 1 January 2018 CSB Latin America Shahamin Sahadat Zaman Member 19 December 2016 CSB Asia Kannan Pashupathy Member 5 June 2014 CSB North America Jan Karel Mak Member 10 December 2018 CSB Netherlands
+Name Function in the board Appointed per Representing Mariam Dao Gabala Chair 22 June 2015 as chairperson, a member of the ISB since 18 December 2014 CSB Africa Roxana Barrantes Member 1 January 2018 CSB Latin America Shahamin Sahadat Zaman Member 19 December 2016 CSB Asia Kannan Pashupathy Member 5 June 2014 CSB North America Jan Karel Mak Member 10 December 2018 CSB Europe